 “Exercise extreme caution and take all precautions due to these very dry conditions.
 Rapid spread of fire is possible,” forecasters said.

-As of Monday, multiple fires burning on the Western Slope had scorched more than 43,000 acres.
+As of Monday, multiple fires burning on the Western Slope and in southern Colorado had scorched nearly 80,000 acres.

 The largest fires burning Monday include: